chidanyamele/data-portfolio/marketing-campaign-clustering/README.md

 ## Project Overview

-This group project involves the analysis of a marketing campaign dataset to uncover insights about customer demographics, spending behaviors, and response patterns.
-The goal was to utilize data mining techniques to identify customer segments and factors influencing campaign effectiveness.
+This project analyzed a marketing campaign dataset to uncover insights into customer demographics, spending behaviors, and response patterns.
+Conducted as a group project for a data mining course, the analysis aimed to identify distinct customer segments and key factors influencing campaign effectiveness.

 ## Objectives

-* Perform exploratory data analysis (EDA) to understand customer profiles.
+* Conduct exploratory data analysis (EDA) to understand customer profiles.
 * Identify customer segments based on purchasing behaviors.
 * Determine key attributes influencing customer responses to marketing campaigns.
-* Recommend strategies to enhance marketing effectiveness.
+* Provide actionable insights for enhancing marketing effectiveness.

 ## Data

-The dataset used was the "Marketing Campaign" dataset, which includes customer demographics, purchase history, and responses to marketing promotions.
-It was obtained from Kaggle and comprises 2240 entries with 33 attributes.
+The dataset used was the "Customer Personality Analysis" dataset from Kaggle, containing customer demographics, purchase history, and responses to marketing promotions.
+It comprises 2,240 records and 29 columns and was designed to help businesses tailor products to different customer segments based on the attributes: People, Product, Promotion, Place.

 ## Data Cleaning and Preparation

-* Missing values were identified and addressed by either imputing with median values or removing entries.
+* Identified and addressed missing values through median imputation or removal of affected records.
-* Categorical variables (e.g., marital status, education) were encoded using one-hot encoding.
+* Categorical variables (e.g., marital status, education) were transformed using one-hot encoding.
-* Outliers in income and purchasing amounts were detected and managed to prevent skewed analyses.
+* Outliers in income and purchase data were managed to ensure data integrity.
+* I specifically handled the data preparation phase, including removing unnecessary data, performing one-hot encoding for categorical variables, and creating the distance matrix using Euclidean distance for agglomerative clustering.

 ## Exploratory Data Analysis

-* Statistical analysis and visualization were performed using Python libraries such as pandas, matplotlib, and seaborn.
+* Performed statistical analysis and visualizations using pandas, matplotlib, seaborn, and other Python libraries.
-* Analysis included distributions of customer demographics, income levels, and purchasing behaviors.
+* Examined distributions of customer demographics, income levels, and purchasing behaviors.
-* Correlation analysis was conducted to identify relationships between variables.
+* Conducted correlation analyses to explore relationships between variables.

 ## Key Findings

-* Income strongly influences purchasing habits; higher income groups showed increased expenditure on premium products.
+* Higher-income customers spent more, especially on premium products, and responded positively to marketing campaigns.
-* Families with children exhibited distinct purchasing behaviors, favoring essential goods over luxury items.
+* Families with children demonstrated distinct purchasing behaviors focused on essentials rather than luxury items.
-* Educational background significantly impacted response rates to campaigns, with higher-educated customers responding more positively.
+* Higher educational backgrounds were associated with higher campaign response rates.

 ## Conclusions

-* Targeted marketing towards high-income and highly educated customer segments can improve campaign success rates.
+* Targeting high-income and highly educated customer segments can significantly enhance marketing success.
-* Tailoring promotions based on family composition can optimize customer engagement and sales.
+* Tailored promotions based on family composition can improve customer engagement and sales effectiveness.

 ## How to Run the Code

 1. Ensure Python is installed.
 2. Download the notebook and dataset.
-3. Execute the notebook cells sequentially.
+3. Execute the notebook cells sequentially in a Jupyter Notebook environment.

 ## Dependencies